alphagov/publishing-api/doc/api.md

 - [`schema_name`](model.md#schema_name) *(conditionally required)*
   - Required if `format` is not provided.
   - The name of the [GOV.UK content schema](https://github.com/alphagov/govuk-content-schemas)
-    that `details` will be validated against.
+    that the request body will be validated against.
 - [`title`](model.md#title) *(conditionally required)*
   - Required for a `document_type` (or `format`) that is not "redirect" or "gone".
 - [`update_type`](model.md#update_type) *(optional)*